pjuyal007/retail-sales-pandas-analysis/README.md

 - Some products generate losses despite high sales
 - Sales and profit are not always directly correlated
 - Certain customers show repeat purchase behavior
+## 💡 Business Impact
+- Helps identify high-value customers for targeted marketing
+- Enables decision-making on which product categories to focus on
+- Highlights loss-making products that require attention
 ## 📸 Visualizations

 ### Sales by Category